 • Daily message limit, the default limit is 10,000 emails per day, this limit can be changed between 0 and 10,000.

 Beginning in January 2025, Exchange Online will begin enforcing an External Recipient Rate Limit (ERR) of 2,000 recipients in 24 hours.
 The 2,000 ERR limit becomes a sub-limit within this 10,000 Recipient Rate limit.
 There is no change to the Recipient Rate limit, and both are rolling limits for 24-hour windows.
 You can send to up to 2,000 external recipients in a 24-hour period, and if you max out the external recipient rate limit, you can still send to up to 8,000 internal recipients in the same period.
 If you don’t send to any external recipients in a 24-hour period, you can send to up to 10,000 internal recipients.
 If you have a cloud-hosted mailbox that needs to exceed the ERR limit, you can move to Azure Communication Services for Email, which is designed specifically for high-volume email sent to recipients outside your tenant.
+For interal messages you could use High Volume Email for Microsoft 365 (HVE).

 • Limit action, to restrict users from sending email who reach the message limit.